Sarveshero3/AquaDash/README.md

 # AquaDash

-# 💧 AquaDash – Local‑First Water‑Quality Explorer
+# 💧AquaDash – Local‑First Water‑Quality Explorer

 A **Streamlit** dashboard for exploring, forecasting, and comparing river & groundwater datasets.
 Everything runs on your machine – no external APIs – so sensitive environmental data stays private.